About Middlewares

 # Caching the response of Actions

 Among many other uses, Middleware is used to cache the response of Action.
-Cacher Middleware is an abstract class that uses request input data as a key to store responses in a cache.
+Cacher (opens new window) Middleware is an abstract class that uses request input data as a key to store responses in a cache.
 The actual implementation of the Cacher can be local or distributed.
 Cacher Middleware is automatically added to ServiceBroker at startup.

 Read more about caching.